Professional practice

 As an employment practitioner, Jane has acted in numerous meditations over the years, including a sensitive mediation involving a central London museum and allegations of transphobic harassment, a complex mediation involving a government department and serious allegations of sexual harassment and a high-value mediation involving a manufacturing company and the misappropriation of hundreds of tons of steel.

 Bailey v Stonewall & Garden Court [2022] (Employment Tribunal).
-Appearing as Co-Counsel in the Employment Tribunal with Andrew Hochhauser QC acting for Garden Court Chambers in a case about discrimination because of gender critical beliefs.
+Appeared with Andrew Hochhauser QC acting for Garden Court Chambers in a philosophical belief discrimination case.

-Forstater [2021] (Employment Appeal Tribunal) [2019] (Employment Tribunal).
-Appearing as Sole Counsel in the EAT against three silks and two juniors (and below in the ET) in a case about whether gender critical beliefs are protected as a “belief’ under the Equality Act 2020.
+Forstater v CGD [2021] (Employment Appeal Tribunal) [2019] (Employment Tribunal).
+Appeared as Sole Counsel in the EAT against three silks and two juniors (and below in the ET) in a case which established that gender critical beliefs are protected as a “philosophical belief’ under the Equality Act 2010.

 National Union of Foster Carers v Certification officer [2020] (Court of Appeal) [2019] (Employment Appeal Tribunal).
-Appeared in the Court of Appeal regarding the trade union rights of foster carers.
+Appeared in the Court of Appeal in a test case establishing that foster carers are workers and, therefore, entitled to join a trade union.

 Kansal v Tullet Prebon Plc & Ors UKEAT/860/15.
 Appeared as Sole Counsel in the Employment Appeal Tribunal (and in the Employment Tribunal) in a complex race discrimination, harassment, victimisation and whistleblowing case.